gtanczyk/genaicode/GENAICODE_TRACKER.md

    - Add more examples
    - Include best practices

-The recent changes to step-process-file-updates.ts have significantly improved the file processing system's reliability and maintainability.
-The implementation now includes proper error handling, type safety, and better progress reporting.
-Future improvements will focus on enhancing these capabilities further and adding more advanced features like rollback and parallel processing.
+The recent UI improvements for codegen data display have significantly enhanced the user experience when working with planning and summary data.
+The implementation now includes structured layouts, collapsible sections, and better visual organization.
+Future improvements will focus on adding more interactive features, enhancing accessibility, and further improving the visual experience.